babelouest/iddawc/API.md

 int i_run_auth_request(struct _i_session * i_session);
 ```

 If the auth request is executed by an external program such as the browser, you can parse the redirect_to response afterwards using this function.
 You must set the `I_OPT_REDIRECT_TO`.
+If the redirect_to has error.
+The error message and error description, if any, will be available in the `struct _i_session` parameters `I_OPT_ERROR` and `I_OPT_ERROR_DESCRIPTION`

 ```C
 /**